abertschi/abertschi.ch/hugo/content/blog/2022-08_postcards/postcards.md

 <!-- I integrated nudity detection to exclude inappropriate content to be sent out.  -->

 ## Shout-Outs
 In the next paragraphs, I will highlight some of the cards received.
+Thanks to everyone who made an effort and sent me a card!

 I want to shout out to _truck driver Ahramov_.
 Whether you are real or not, thanks for the message!
 I hope the _gud truck_ still drives :).